alessandroleite/navigation-drl/README.md

 # Navigation RL

 ### 1. Introduction
-This project trains an agent to navigate and collect banana in a continuous square environment.
+This project trains an agent to navigate and to collect bananas in a continuous square environment.
 The environment is based on the [Unity Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the agent must collect as many as yellow bananas as possible while avoiding blue bananas.